Life is Not a Fairytale: Black Women and Depression

 I have a confession to make.
 Despite my outward appearance and demeanor, some days it is a physical struggle to get out of bed in the morning.
 At least once a month I cry myself to sleep, to the point of waking up with puffy red eyes and hiccups.
 Dating back as far as I can remember (early childhood) my mood has always been generally melancholy, an oceanic blue.
 I experience bouts of depression that range from simple sadness to life re-considerations as predictably as season changes.
 It has become more manageable the older I get.

 This feels like a confession because while I am only admitting to having moments of humanity and vulnerability, I am a black woman, and for me these realities are oftentimes seen as weaknesses.
 We (black women) are supposed to be strong.
 We (black women) are not supposed to break down.
+If you constantly experience symptoms of mental health conditions like anxiety, stress or depression due to a past trauma from your childhood, you may consider using cannabis products.
+You may also read online articles that will explain exactly what is thch.
+Look into Everyday Delta products if you prefer vaping cannabis to help you relax.

 I have followed Fantasia’s career from her early aspirations to be an American Idol to the more recent scandals that have surrounded her life and career (not the least of which was an M.C.
 Hammer-like dissolution of funds for trying to “look out” for more people than who could “look out” for her, a foreclosure on her home, and her most recent love relationship, which ironically is the only mention of a romantic relationship, outside of references of her baby’s father, I remember over the years—but I could be wrong, I have not followed her career or celebrity gossip, that closely).
 The inpatient drug rehab rancho cucamonga can help with getting over the addiction with the right support.